-The financial performance of a wind energy facility can be summarized using the levelized cost of energy (LCOE).
+The financial performance of a wind energy facility can be summarised using the levelised cost of energy (LCOE).
 This is the average cost to produce a unit of electrical energy over the lifespan of a wind plant.
-There has been a strong drive to reduce LCOE over recent years (Duffy et al., 2020), resulting in wind energy often being the cheapest new source of energy in many

-100 markets (IRENA, 2021).
-This trend is expected to continue (Wiser et al., 2021), which is essential if wind energy is to remain a significant source of energy in future.
+There has been a strong drive to reduce LCOE over recent years (Duffy et al., 2020), resulting in wind energy often being the cheapest new source of energy in many markets (IRENA, 2021).
+This trend is expected to continue (Wiser et al., 2021), which is essential if wind energy is to remain a significant source of energy in the future.

-LCOE is driven by several factors including CAPEX and OPEX, the cost of project financing, and the income from energy sales.
-Data can be used in many different ways to reduce the LCOE of a wind energy plant:
+LCOE is driven by several factors including CAPEX (capital expenditures) and OPEX (operational expenditure), the cost of project financing, and the income from energy sales.
+Data can be used in many different ways to reduce the LCOE of a wind energy plant.